ChetanGade98/vcs-practical-1/README.md

-git checkout main        # Make sure you're on the main branch git pull origin main     # Get the latest changes from the remote main branch git checkout -b search-feature # Create and switch to the new branch
+git checkout main
+git pull origin main
+git checkout -b search-feature # Create and switch to the new branch